justindav1s/openshift-ansible-on-openstack/README.md

 4. go back to Jenkins job, press the "build now button",
     - this should trigger a local build and unit test
     - followed by an openshift s2i build
     - deployment of that build

+## Quick ansible one liners

+#### All the facts about a host
+ansible -i ../ansible/inventory infra1.swlon.datr.eu -u cloud-user -m setup

+#### Reboot all hosts
+ansible -i ../ansible/inventory all -m command -a "reboot"

+#### Ping all hosts
+ansible -i ../ansible/inventory all -m ping